sby051/t2fs/README.md

-# t2sf
+# t2fs

-The ultimate Svelte stack, powered by TypeScript, TailwindCSS, SvelteKit and Firebase.
+The ultimate Svelte stack, powered by TypeScript, TailwindCSS, Firebase & SvelteKit.

 ## Creating a project